 Maybe this would be the year I’d have friends who wanted me?

-These stories are simplifications of a deeper fear.
-The hope for renewal, for change, was tied to all of my (our?) worst fears: Will I fit in?
+These stories are simplifications of a deeper fear, a deeper hope.
+A hope for renewal, for change, was tied to all of my worst fears (and maybe yours too?): Will I fit in?
 Will I find my way through this maze?
 Will I be loved?
 Will I sit alone at lunch?
+Am I ok?

 Optimism is Hope with a Plan

 On one hand, it was nonsense, and each year led to inevitable disappointments and dashed hopes.
 My hastily thrown-together lunch inevitably spilled.
-My near-total lack of interest in the meaningless homework continued to mean a growing collection of late slips.
-My earnest lack of attention to social skills meant I remained a dork.
+My near-total lack of interest in the meaningless homework continued to accrue to a mountain of late slips.
+My earnest lack of attention to social acumen meant I remained a dork.

-Somehow, eventually, I learned to leave my yogurt in my locker instead of my lunchbox.
-Somehow I found academic work (and writing) that I loved, and even became a straight-A student.
+Somehow, eventually, I learned to leave my yogurt in my locker instead of my backpack.
+Somehow I found academic work, and writing, that I loved (and even became a straight-A student, eventually).
 Miraculously I met wonderful people who love me for who I am.
-It reminds me of one of the most beautiful quotes of all time, from Rabindranath Tagore, winner of the 1913 Nobel Prize in Literature:
+This journey reminds me of one of the most beautiful quotes of all time, from Rabindranath Tagore, winner of the 1913 Nobel Prize in Literature:

 but dance of the water,